-The main topics covered during this course are; introduction to cost accounting, cost classification, cost behavior, manufacturing schedules, income statement for different types of companies, job order costing, process costing, and activity-based costing systems, absorption & variable costing theory.
+This course aims at equipping students with detailed knowledge and advanced skills in cost accounting.
+The main topics covered during this course are: introduction to cost accounting, cost terms and purposes, job order costing, process costing, and activity-based costing systems, activity-based management, allocation of support department cost, and joint products and byproducts.